Top

 Bio Diversity

-Unsurprisingly, upland habitats – including upland and montane heath and blanket bog – are particularly important.
-The lowland countryside is dominated by agricultural land but also has important semi-natural habitats including hedgerows, lowland heath, dry acid grassland and meadows.
-Woodlands cover only about one fifth of the Mourne AONB.
-Over half of this is conifer but containing some broadleaved woodlands as well.
-More than 340 km of rivers and streams criss-cross the area.
-Some of these waterways feed major reservoirs, others support Otter populations and provide excellent spawning grounds for Salmon and Trout.
-Wetlands, including marshes and fens, provide the perfect habitat for dragonflies and damselflies.
+Upland habitats, such as upland and montane heath, and blanket bog are extremely important.
+In the lowland countryside, agriculture dominates.
+It relies on vital semi-natural habitats like hedgerows, lowland heath, dry acid grassland, and meadows.
+Woodlands make up about one-fifth of the Mourne AONB.
+Over half of these woodlands are coniferous, while some areas feature broadleaved trees.
+The region has more than 340 km of rivers and streams.
+These water sources feed major reservoirs and support otters.
+They also provide spawning grounds for salmon and trout.
+Wetlands, including marshes and fens, offer ideal habitats for dragonflies and damselflies.